jdtsmith/indent-bars/README.md

 `indent-bars` works with either space- or tab-based indentation (see `indent-tabs-mode`).
 If possible, prefer space indentation, as it is faster.

 Note that some modes explicitly enable or disable `indent-tabs-mode`.
 If the value of that variable does not match the actual indentation used in a file (e.g. file is indented with tabs, but you have set `indent-tabs-mode=nil`), bars may go missing.
 You should ideally pick _one_ indentation-style (tabs or spaces) per mode and stick to it for all files in that mode, but see [dtrt-indent](https://github.com/jscheid/dtrt-indent) for a package that can adapt this variable by examining the file's contents.

 ## Current Depth Highlight

-`indent-bars` can highlight the bar at the current depth, and supports a few different ways to determine which bar gets selected for highlight (see `indent-bars-highlight-selection-method`):
+`indent-bars` can highlight the bar at the current depth, and supports a few different ways to determine which bar gets selected for highlight based on point.
+To configure this behavior, you can set `indent-bars-highlight-selection-method` to:

 1. `nil`: The simplest version selects the depth of the last-visible bar on the current line for highlight.
-2. `on-bar`:  The old default, which selects the depth of the last visible bar _or_ the "unseen" bar that the first non-blank character on the current line "covers up".
+2. `on-bar`:  The old default, which selects the "unseen" bar that the very first non-blank character on the current line "covers up", or if no such bar exists, the last visible bar.
 3. `context`: The new default, a blend of these two methods.
-It selects the last-visible bar _unless_ an adjacent non-blank line (above or below) is indented deeper by at least one indent spacing, in which case the `on-bar` approach is used.
+It selects the last-visible bar (à la `nil`), _unless_ an adjacent non-blank line (above or below) is indented deeper by at least one level, in which case the `on-bar` approach is used.

-Experiment with these to see what you prefer.
+Experiment with these to see which you prefer.

 ## Tree-sitter Details

-`indent-bars` can optionally use tree-sitter in supported files to enable several features:
+`indent-bars` can optionally use `tree-sitter` in supported files to enable several features:

-1. **Scope Focus**: The current tree-sitter scope can be _focused_, with out-of-scope bars de-emphasized or in-scope bars emphasized (or actually, styled however you want).
+1. **Scope Focus**: The current `tree-sitter` scope can be _focused_, with out-of-scope bars de-emphasized or in-scope bars emphasized (or actually, styled however you want).
 This can be configured by [specifying matching "scope"](#configuring-tree-sitter) node types (e.g. functions, blocks, etc.) for each language of interest.
 The innermost node (covering sufficient lines) will then be rendered distinctly from _out-of-scope_ bars.
 1. **Selective Blank Line Display**: By default, `indent-bars` displays bars on blank lines (though this can be [configured](#bar-setup-and-location)), so that they remain continuous.
 It can be nice to omit the display of blank lines bars at the top structural level (e.g. in a _module_), to make divisions between top-level constructs more visible.
 Tree-sitter can help `indent-bars` identify those lines.
-1. **Wrap Detection**: It can be useful to prevent excess bars inside wrapped entities which move indent to "line things up."
+1. **Wrap Detection**: It can be useful to prevent excess bars inside wrapped entities which alter indent to "line things up."
 These include things like argument lists, literal dictionaries, or other heirarchical multi-line structures.
 Tree-sitter can help detect these and inhibit unwanted bars (but [see also](#bar-setup-and-location) `indent-bars-no-descend-string/list`, which do not require tree-sitter).

 > [!NOTE]
 > `indent-bars`' tree-sitter capabilities require Emacs 29 or later built with tree-sitter support, and the appropriate tree-sitter grammars installed for your languages of interest.
 Additional node type configuration by language is required; see below.